Hej!

 The challenge

-The retail chain Douglas didn't want to leave the field clear for risen online services like Treatwell to miss out on bringing in their expertise in beauty.
+The retail chain Douglas didn't want to leave the field clear for rising online services like Treatwell to miss out on bringing their expertise in beauty to the table.

 The solution

-To distinguish them from other booking services Douglas thought it would be a good idea to build a similar but heavily curated web portal for booking beauty appointments from manicure over massages to complete makeovers.
+To distinguish it from other booking services, Douglas thought it would be a good idea to build a similar but heavily curated web portal for booking beauty appointments, from manicures to massages to complete makeovers.

-When the portal was in an open beta stage I facilitated a friends & family test to ask participants for both their booking and salon experience to recommend changes for the final product.
+When the portal was in open beta, I facilitated a friends & family test to gather feedback on both booking and salon experiences to recommend changes for the final product.

-Unfortunately they shut down the service in June 2021 – I guess the costs for salon curation including photoshoots was too expensive but who knows.
+Update: Unfortunately, they shut down the service in June 2021 – I guess the costs of salon curation, including photo shoots, were too high, but who knows.

 Role